Qui sommes-nous ?

 Preparations are prepared and dispensed in accordance with Good Practice set out in Article L. 5121-5 under a pharmacist’s responsibility.
 They may only be prepared in the absence of an appropriate or available pharmaceutical product, including due to the lack of actual marketing.

-A preparation is only undertaken after the pharmacist has verified that it is compliant with the regulations in force.
+A preparation is only undertaken after the pharmacist has verified its compliance with current regulations.

 ANSM ensures regulation and safety.